Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems

-The calculated interaction energy, $E$, between the Xe adatom and the substrate (see Section~\ref{sec:method} for the definition of $E$) is represented as a function of the adatom-substrate separation, $z$, in Fig.~\ref{perp_pes}.
+The calculated interaction energy, $E$, between the Xe adatom and the substrate (see Section~\ref{sec:method} for the definition of $E$) is represented as a function of the adatom–substrate separation, $z$, in Fig.~\ref{fig:gpes} and b.
 The Xe atom position relative to the substrate corresponds to the most favorable one in both the cases.
 By comparing the red and green curves, it appears evident that the DFT-LDA description underestimates the depth of the potential wells, a problem which is solved by the rVV10 method that increases the strength and widens the range of the attractive part of the interactions.
 The equilibrium distance, $z_{eq}$, and the corresponding energy in the minimum, i.e., the adsorption energy $E_{ads}$, are reported in Table~\ref{tab:corr} both for the Xe/GL and Xe/Au systems.
-It is clear that the adsorption energy of Xe on gold substrate is significantly higher, about 100 meV per atom, compared with that on graphene substrate; this is most likely due to the partial hybridization of Xe 5p orbitals with Au d states.\cite{Zhang2014a,Zhang2014b} The adsorption energies and the distances for both Xe/GL and Xe/Au systems are in good agreement with previous experimental and theoretical data: in particular, the adsorption energy in the Xe/GL system ($-197$ meV/atom) is within the range of theoretical data available in the literature ($-128.6$ meV/atom within the DFT/vdW-WF method\cite{Ambrosetti2011}, $-142.9$ meV/atom for MP2 method,\cite{mp2} $-204$ meV/atom for the all-electron full-potential linearized augmented plane wave plus local orbitals method\cite{DaSilva2007} and $-209.7$ meV/atom for DFT/vdW-DF method\cite{Zhang2014b}), while the distance, $3.61$ \r{A}, is in excellent agreement with the experimental value of $3.59 \pm 0.04$ \r{A}\cite{pussi} and is within the range of theoretical data present in the literature.\cite{Ambrosetti2011,mp2,Zhang2014b} In the case of the Xe/Au system, our adsorption energy ($-289$ meV/atom) is in good agreement with previous theoretical calculations ($-262.3$ meV/atom for DFT/vdW-DF method\cite{Zhang2014b}) and is of the same order of magnitude of experimental data ($-199$,\cite{nieuwenhuys} $-225$,\cite{Springborg2006} $-340$,\cite{Forster2006} $-363$\cite{Andreev2004} meV/atom), while our equilibrium distance ($3.43$ \r{A}) is slightly shorter than the experimental ($3.62$ \r{A}) and theoretical ($3.58$ \r{A}) values reported in the literature.\cite{nieuwenhuys,Zhang2014b}
+It can be seen that the absolute value of the adsorption energy of Xe on the gold substrate is significantly higher, about 100 meV per atom, compared with that on the graphene substrate; this is most likely due to the partial hybridization of Xe 5p orbitals with Au d states~\cite{Zhang2014a,Zhang2014b}.
+The equilibrium adsorption energies and distances are in good agreement with previous experimental and theoretical data.
+In particular, the Xe adsorption energy on graphene, $E^{\text{GL}}_{\text{ads}} = - 197$~meV per atom, is within the range of theoretical data available in the literature (–128.6~meV per atom by DFT/vdW-WF~\cite{Ambrosetti2011}, –142.9~meV per atom by MP2~\cite{mp2}, –204~meV per atom by all-electron full-potential linearized augmented plane wave plus local orbitals method~\cite{DaSilva2007} and –209.7~meV per atom by the DFT/vdW-DF method~\cite{Zhang2014b}), and the adsorption distance, $z^{\text{GL}}_{\text{eq}} = 3.61$~\r{A}, is in excellent agreement with the experimental value of $3.59 \pm 0.04$~\r{A}.
+In the case of the Xe/Au system, our adsorption energy, $E^{\text{Au}}_{\text{ads}} = -289$~meV per atom, is in good agreement with previous theoretical calculations (–262.3~meV per atom by DFT/vdW-DF~\cite{Zhang2014b}) and within the experimental range~\cite{nieuwenhuys,Springborg2006,Forster2006,Andreev2004}, while the equilibrium distance, $z^{\text{Au}}_{\text{eq}} = 3.43$~\r{A}, is slightly shorter than the experimental (3.62~\r{A}) and theoretical (3.58~\r{A}) values reported in the literature~\cite{nieuwenhuys,Zhang2014b}.